 LMDC received seven comments from 9/11 Family Members stating various objections to WTC Memorial and Cultural Program.
-The comments include: 1) all seven of the comments object to the placement of, and allocation of funds for, cultural programming at the WTC Site, specifically the International Freedom Center and other planned cultural institutions; 2) two of the comments stated objections related to the underground design components of the Memorial and Memorial center; 3) one of the comments stated objections to the allocation of funds for the cultural institutions to participate in River to River 2005; and 4) one of the comments stated objections to the allocation, particularly for cultural programming at the WTC Site.
+The comments include: 1) all seven of the comments object to the placement of, and allocation of funds for, cultural programming at the WTC Site, specifically the International Freedom Center and other planned cultural institutions; 2) two of the comments stated objections related to the underground design components of the Memorial and Memorial center; 3) one of the comments stated objections to the allocation of funds for the cultural institutions to participate in River to River 2005; and 4) one of the comments stated objections to the allocation of funds to the WTC Memorial Foundation, particularly for cultural programming at the WTC Site.